 Where does matcha come from?

 Matcha may be currently experiencing a surge in popularity among trendy cafes and younger generations, but its rich history dates back to the 12th century when it was consumed exclusively in Japanese places of worship and Zen spaces accessible only to certain members of society.
-In fact, it is said that samurai warriors would consume matcha before battle to provide them with strength and essential nutrients.
+It is said that samurai warriors would consume matcha before battle to provide them with strength and essential nutrients.

 Like sushi and ramen, matcha tea is an iconic symbol of Japanese culinary art, but its origins can be traced back to China.
 The tea plant, Camellia Sinensis, was initially cultivated exclusively in southern China before being modified and refined by the Japanese to create a fine, green powder known as “ma” (powder in Japanese) and “cha” (tea in Japanese).
 This resulted in the production of a rare and powerful Japanese tea that was reserved for Buddhist temples and elite spaces, where it was enjoyed in the form of a tea ceremony that became an art form in its own right.